The Complete Guide to the Water Parks at Walt Disney World

 As of March 2023, Disney’s Typhoon Lagoon features 12 amazing water attractions, 13 food & beverage locations, a merchandise shop and locker rooms.
 The park typically opens at 10:00 AM and closes around 5:00 PM or 6:00 PM, remaining open later during peak summer months.

-A single-day admission ticket with no blockout dates costs $69.00 per adult ages 10 and $63.00 per child ages three to nine years old.
-Tickets with blackout dates are priced at $64.00 per adult and $58.00 per child; blackout dates for 2023 run from May 27th to October 1st.
+A single-day admission ticket with no blockout dates costs $74.00 per adult ages 10 and $68.00 per child ages three to nine years old.
+Tickets with blackout dates are priced at $64.00 per adult and $58.00 per child.

 Highlighted by the “Miss Tilly” shrimp boat on top of Mount Mayday, the story behind Disney’s Typhoon Lagoon is that a “typhoon” ravaged central Florida leaving behind an array of ships, surfboard and fishing equipment throughout the park.
 Mount Mayday is also a geyser that erupts every half hour during the day.